 Montano’s lawyer didn’t immediately respond to an email asking about any more appeals.

 A federal judge approved his extradition in August, upholding a magistrate’s prior decision.
 Montano then appealed to the 4th Circuit.

 The court hasn’t rejected that appeal outright, but a human rights lawyer who advocated for the charges said Thursday’s ruling shows he’s unlikely to win.

 “He could be extradited while his appeal is pending,” said Patty Blum, who advises the international justice group Guernica 37.

-The State Department gives final approval for extraditions, and is expected to approve this one because its lawyers already reviewed the case before turning it over to federal prosecutors.
-A message seeking comment from the State Department wasn’t immediately returned Monday.
+The State Department is expected to sign off on the extradition because its lawyers already reviewed the case before turning it over to federal prosecutors.
+The State Department didn’t immediately return a message Friday.

-Montano denied involvement, but the magistrate ruled that evidence presented by U.S. prosecutors showed he helped plot the killings.
-Boyle dismissed his petition for review.
+Montano denied involvement, but the federal magistrate ruled that evidence presented by U.S. prosecutors showed he was involved in the plot.

-Montano arrived in the U.S. in the early 2000s and worked for six years at a candy factory in a Boston suburb.
-He was arrested in 2011 and sentenced to nearly two years for immigration fraud and perjury, serving his time in a federal prison in North Carolina.
-His extradition case has unfolded in North Carolina federal courts since then while Montano has been held in jail.
+Montano arrived in the U.S. in the early 2000s and worked at a candy factory near Boston.
+He was arrested in 2011 and sentenced to nearly two years for immigration fraud and perjury.
+He served that time in a federal prison in North Carolina, where his extradition case has subsequently unfolded.

 Follow Drew at www.twitter.com/jonldrew